joelouthan/Theologicus/src/samuel-1/samuel-1-00-1-judges.md

 # 1 Samuel: The Time Before The King

+## The Text

+>Matthew 11:12 (CSB) From the days of John the Baptist until now, <bgy>the kingdom of heaven has been suffering violence, and the violent have been seizing it by force.</bgy>

+## The Study

-## The Fighting Has Only Just Begun
+### The Fighting Has Only Just Begun

 Moses had handed over the leadership of Israel to Joshua.
 Joshua led the Israelites to possess the land.